Wei’s Product FAQWe're cramming Wei's decades of experience into FAQ. If you have any topic suggestions, please let us know.

 A shirt with an intricate pattern should be set off by a plain belt, and a belt with an intricate pattern is ideal to set off a plain shirt.

-How Can You Tell if a Western Boot Fits?
+How Can You Tell if a Cowboy Boot Fits?

 When trying the boot for the first time, you should feel the top of the instep.
 If the instep is too tight, try a wider width.
 If the instep is too loose, try a narrower width.
 Do not press down at the end of the boot to feel where your toes end, as this could damage the boot.
 Instead, you should be able to wiggle your toes.